 Established gated communities

-Through the period of 2002 to 2014, we successfully delivered 3 prominent gated community projects, covering over 70 acres along the Coonoor-Kotagiri Road.
-These gated communities were featured with basic facilities that aid good living in the hills.
+From 2002 to 2014, we successfully delivered three prominent gated community projects, covering over 70 acres along the Coonoor-Kotagiri Road.
+These spaces featured basic facilities that aid good living in the hills.

 Currently, we are working on niche gated communities with smaller parcels of land between 3-7 acres.
 Our properties pivot around Coonoor and Wellington for the convenience of being close to the recreation centres like the Coonoor Club and the Wellington Gymkhana Club.